 The reason for using SNKRS proxies is pretty simple: most Nike releases put you into a queue or raffle.
 The more entries you make, the better chances you have at winning.
 But you can’t really make many entries with one identity (IP address) – Nike will forbid that.

 This is where SNKRS proxies come in.
 They let you make more entries, whether you’re using a bot or trying to cop manually.

 There’s one more reason why you might want to use Nike proxies: maybe you live in a country with no local Nike store, or that website doesn’t have the release you’ve set your sights on.

 Nike has three kinds of releases: FLOW, LEO, and DAN.

 - FLOW – the good old first come, first served type of release.
 It started being phased out a few years ago, and nowadays, FLOW drops are very rare.
 Some newer cooks haven’t even seen one, though others swear that on rare occasions they still happen.

-- LEO – this type of release puts you into a queue after pressing Purchase.
+- LEO – you have 2-3 minutes to enter and then you’re put into a queue after pressing Purchase.
 The system will then randomly choose from the entrants.
 Nike will start picking winners after a few minutes, so it’s best to enter early.
 If you don’t make it, the system will show that the shoe is “sold out”.